 That pushed a button, as Kiki looked like she was about to pummel her wingman into the floor.
 However, before she could reach out with her arm, Job waved a hand.
 "Children, children, please.
 Not while I'm still sober and conscious."

 Remembering that Job was senior to both of them, Michel and Kiki quickly backed down and chose to simply look away from the other.
-Sanders himself supposed it was natural; alongside Hayato and Kai, the two next to him were among the latest round of "newbies" to grace Shrike Squadron, taken fresh from the Academy no more than several months ago.
+Sanders himself supposed it was natural as the two next to him were the youngest members of Shrike Squadron, taken fresh from the Academy not long after Riah.
 Obviously they had a lot of growing up to do, even if they had seen their fair share of battles up to this point.
-At the very least they were all talented pilots, such that they had all made ace status, though their kill numbers were nowhere near his, Karen's or Shiro's, and even less so from Sayla's or the Commander's.
+At the very least they were all talented pilots, such that they had all made ace status, though their kill numbers were nowhere near his, Karen's or Shiro's, and even less so from Lieutenant Mass' or the Commander's.
 Either way though, it didn't detract from the notion that Shrike Squadron was the best of the best.

 That's when Job noticed something.
-"On that end, where is Commander Shiro?
+"On that end, where is Commander Amada?
 Didn't he get off the ship?"

 Sanders shrugged.
 "I didn't see him, though I doubt he's still on the ship.
 He's probably wandering around the city right now; you know how planet-huggers are."